Source code for django.db.models.sql.compiler

 [docs] def pre_sql_setup(self): """ Do any necessary class setup immediately prior to producing SQL.
 This is for things that can't necessarily be done in __init__ because we might not have all the pieces in place at that time. """ self.setup_query() order_by = self.get_order_by() self.where, self.having = self.query.where.split_having() extra_select = self.get_extra_select(order_by, self.select) self.has_extra_select = bool(extra_select) group_by = self.get_group_by(self.select + extra_select, order_by) return extra_select, order_by, group_by

 [docs] def get_group_by(self, select, order_by): """ Return a list of 2-tuples of form (sql, params).
 The logic of what exactly the GROUP BY clause contains is hard to describe in other words than "if it passes the test suite, then it is correct". """ # Some examples: # SomeModel.objects.annotate(Count('somecol')) # GROUP BY: all fields of the model # # SomeModel.objects.values('name').annotate(Count('somecol')) # GROUP BY: name # # SomeModel.objects.annotate(Count('somecol')).values('name') # GROUP BY: all cols of the model # # SomeModel.objects.values('name', 'pk').annotate(Count('somecol')).values('pk') # GROUP BY: name, pk # # SomeModel.objects.values('name').annotate(Count('somecol')).values('pk') # GROUP BY: name, pk # # In fact, the self.query.group_by is the minimal set to GROUP BY.
 It # can't be ever restricted to a smaller set, but additional columns in # HAVING, ORDER BY, and SELECT clauses are added to it.
 Unfortunately # the end result is that it is impossible to force the query to have # a chosen GROUP BY clause - you can almost do this by using the form: # .values(*wanted_cols).annotate(AnAggregate()) # but any later annotations, extra selects, values calls that # refer some column outside of the wanted_cols, order_by, or even # filter calls can alter the GROUP BY clause. # The query.group_by is either None (no GROUP BY at all), True # (group by select fields), or a list of expressions to be added # to the group by. if self.query.group_by is None: return [] expressions = [] if self.query.group_by is not True: # If the group by is set to a list (by .values() call most likely), # then we need to add everything in it to the GROUP BY clause. # Backwards compatibility hack for setting query.group_by.
 Remove # when we have public API way of forcing the GROUP BY clause. # Converts string references to expressions. for expr in self.query.group_by: if not hasattr(expr, 'as_sql'): expressions.append(self.query.resolve_ref(expr)) else: expressions.append(expr) # Note that even if the group_by is set, it is only the minimal # set to group by.
-So, we need to add cols in select, order_by, and # having into the select in any case. for expr, _, _ in select: cols = expr.get_group_by_cols() for col in cols: expressions.append(col) for expr, (sql, params, is_ref) in order_by: # Skip References to the select clause, as all expressions in the # select clause are already part of the group by. if not expr.contains_aggregate and not is_ref: expressions.extend(expr.get_source_expressions()) having_group_by = self.having.get_group_by_cols() if self.having else () for expr in having_group_by: expressions.append(expr) result = [] seen = set() expressions = self.collapse_group_by(expressions, having_group_by) for expr in expressions: sql, params = self.compile(expr) if isinstance(expr, Subquery) and not sql.startswith('('): # Subquery expression from HAVING clause may not contain # wrapping () because they could be removed when a subquery is # the "rhs" in an expression (see Subquery._prepare()). sql = '(%s)' % sql if (sql, tuple(params)) not in seen: result.append((sql, params)) seen.add((sql, tuple(params))) return result
+So, we need to add cols in select, order_by, and # having into the select in any case. ref_sources = { expr.source for expr in expressions if isinstance(expr, Ref) } for expr, _, _ in select: # Skip members of the select clause that are already included # by reference. if expr in ref_sources: continue cols = expr.get_group_by_cols() for col in cols: expressions.append(col) for expr, (sql, params, is_ref) in order_by: # Skip References to the select clause, as all expressions in the # select clause are already part of the group by. if not is_ref: expressions.extend(expr.get_group_by_cols()) having_group_by = self.having.get_group_by_cols() if self.having else () for expr in having_group_by: expressions.append(expr) result = [] seen = set() expressions = self.collapse_group_by(expressions, having_group_by) for expr in expressions: sql, params = self.compile(expr) sql, params = expr.select_format(self, sql, params) params_hash = make_hashable(params) if (sql, params_hash) not in seen: result.append((sql, params)) seen.add((sql, params_hash)) return result

 [docs] def get_default_columns(self, start_alias=None, opts=None, from_parent=None): """ Compute the default columns for selecting every field in the base model.
 Will sometimes be called to pull in related models (e.g. via select_related), in which case "opts" and "start_alias" will be given to provide a starting point for the traversal.
 Return a list of strings, quoted appropriately for use in SQL directly, as well as a set of aliases used in the select statement (if 'as_pairs' is True, return a list of (alias, col_name) pairs instead of strings as the first component and None as the second component). """ result = [] if opts is None: opts = self.query.get_meta() only_load = self.deferred_to_columns() start_alias = start_alias or self.query.get_initial_alias() # The 'seen_models' is used to optimize checking the needed parent # alias for a given field.
 This also includes None -> start_alias to # be used by local fields. seen_models = {None: start_alias} for field in opts.concrete_fields: model = field.model._meta.concrete_model # A proxy model will have a different model and concrete_model.
 We # will assign None if the field belongs to this model. if model == opts.model: model = None if from_parent and model is not None and issubclass( from_parent._meta.concrete_model, model._meta.concrete_model): # Avoid loading data for already loaded parents. # We end up here in the case select_related() resolution # proceeds from parent model to child model.
 In that case the # parent model data is already present in the SELECT clause, # and we want to avoid reloading the same data again. continue if field.model in only_load and field.attname not in only_load[field.model]: continue alias = self.query.join_parent_model(opts, model, start_alias, seen_models) column = field.get_col(alias) result.append(column) return result